Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 Next, you can select if conversions are included within the columns of your Ad Campaign data.

-I would recommend leaving that enabled so you have a better overview of your campaign performance.
+I recommend leaving that enabled so you have a better overview of your campaign performance.

 The last selection option is the attribution model you want to use.